Ali Farka Touré: Musical career

 As the first African bluesman to achieve widespread popularity on his home continent, Touré was often known as "the African John Lee Hooker".
 Musically, the many superpositions of guitars and rhythms in his music were similar to John Lee Hooker's hypnotic blues style.
 He usually sang in one of several African languages, mostly Songhay, Fulfulde, Tamasheq or Bambara as on his breakthrough album, Ali Farka Touré, which established his reputation in the world music community.

-Touré's first job in the music industry was as a sound engineer at Radio Mali in Bamako.
-This job allowed him the opportunity to use the radio station's recording studio, which at the time was the only recording studio in Mali.
-Touré sent tapes of his recordings to various record labels in France and eventually ended up releasing a series of albums simply titled ‘Ali Farka Touré’ in the late 70s and early 80s. in 1986 Touré captured the attention of the British market when tracks from one of his albums referred to as ‘the red album’ was played on British radio.
+Touré spent the 1970s as a sound engineer at Radio Mali in Bamako.
+This allowed him the opportunity to use the radio station's recording studio, which at the time was the only recording studio in Mali.
+Touré sent tapes of his recordings to various record labels in France and eventually ended up releasing a series of albums simply titled Ali Farka Touré in the late 1970s and early '80s.

-British DJ Andy Kershaw discovered ‘the red album’ whilst in Paris looking for albums that were difficult to find in the UK.
-He recalls how he purchased the album at random amongst a pile of others as the album cover had stood out to him.
-Upon listening to the album after he had returned home to North London he realised that he had found something special.
-Upon playing a few tracks on his segment on BBC Radio One it provoked an extraordinary reaction from his listeners.
+In 1986, Touré captured the attention of the British market when tracks from one of his albums referred to as ‘the red album’ was played on British radio.
+British DJ Andy Kershaw discovered "the red album" while in Paris looking for records that were difficult to find in the UK.
+He recalls how he purchased the album at random from among a pile of others as its cover had stood out to him.
+Upon listening to it after returning home to North London, Kershaw realised he had found something special.
+When he played a few tracks during his segment on BBC Radio One, it provoked an extraordinary reaction from his listeners.